Mediatek-Cloud/MCS/tutorial/create_your_first_device.md

-get# Create your first device
+# Create your first device

 [How to create your first test device]